 This 7-day itinerary covers most of the counties in the region, with stops in Bath, Bristol, Newquay, Fowey, South Brent and the small town of Castle Combe.

-Day 1: Arrive in London or Bristol
+Day 1: Arrive in London, drive to Stonehenge

 Day 2: Explore the city of Bath